-Microeconomics is a required course for Business Administration majors planning to transfer to four-year colleges or universities.
-The course examines foundation of price theory.
-Areas of study include elements of a free market system, utility theory, cost and production theory, market structure, resource allocation, market imperfections, government intervention, and international economics.
+This is a required course for Business Administration majors planning to transfer to four-year colleges.
+Delineates the theoretical underpinnings of disaggregative economic analysis.
+Specific areas of study include the price system, market imperfections, labor unions, governmental interventions, and international economics.